ditscheri/laravel-check-constraints/README.md

 ];
 ```

 Since SQLite comes with a number of limitations, this package currently does not support SQLite at all.
-You can use the abvove configuration to decide wether to throw a `RuntimeException` when used with SQLite or wether to fail silently.
+You can use the above setting to configure wether to throw a `RuntimeException` or to fail silently when using SQLite.

 If you only use SQLite in your tests, you might be fine with setting the option to `false`.